alice-i-cecile/rfcs/rfcs/72-bevy-bounties.md

       2. Donated to the Bevy legal organization
       3. Put towards another bounty
       4. Donated to a charity of their choice
+   3. No matter who performs or completes the work in the bounty, the team that won the bid for the bounty will receive the payout.
+They may but are not required to voluntarily choose to expand their team and share the payout with other contributors who completed the work.
 8. If a milestone is more than 200% behind schedule (3 times the amount of time bid), it will automatically be marked as **failed**.
    1. Once a bounty has been failed, bids will be reopened.
    2. Bidders who failed a bounty will not be able to rebid on it, but may bid on other bounties in the future.